 The San Juan Islands is one of the most spectacular places in North America to see killer whales.
 The waters surrounding the islands are home to a group of orcas called the Southern Resident killer whales.

 The Southern Resident killer whales comprise seventy-eight whales in three pods.
 They can be seen in the area in summer and fall.

 This group stays in the area for the fish, more specifically, the chinook salmon runs.
 You can see the Southern Residents feed almost anywhere around the San Juan Islands.

-If you are planning to visit the San Juan Islands, then the perfect time to watch the Southern Resident killer whales is from late May to the middle of October.
+If you plan to visit the San Juan Islands, then the perfect time to watch the Southern Resident killer whales is from late May to the middle of October.

 There are many different whale-watching tour operators around the San Juan Islands.

-Keep in mind that the small boats will be able to get you to see the killer whales much quicker compared to some of the bigger boats.
+Keep in mind that the small boats will get you to see the killer whales much quicker than some of the bigger boats.
 However, although the larger boats are slower, they do offer better refuge during bad weather.

 If you are an adventurous person, a fun activity with your family can be to go kayaking to watch some whales from the water.

 If you do not want to go on a whale-watching boat, then there are plenty of places on land where you may be able to spot one of the many whales around the Islands.

 One of the great places to see the killer whales from the shore is Lime Kiln Point, State Park.
 The killer whales often come near the west side of the island, making it the best place to watch these amazing killer whales.
 Lime Kiln Point is also known as the Whale Watch Park.